Dreamo-Italy/dreamo/_sezioni/03-dispositivo.md

 <p>Abbiamo inoltre scelto il linguaggio di programmazione open-source Processing, basato su Java, che si rivela adatto a gestire aspetti multimediali e grafici.</p>
 <p> Se siete interessati potete approfondire sfogliando questo <a href=\"https://drive.google.com/open?id=1OZDLGxfbXZeDAKrvFt3UCfgj15zuz4HuL2U-3lGGjKE\"> documento. <p/>"

-testo_en: "<p>One of the key points of the project is the use of two types of inputs at the same time: the input of body sensors and the music, which collaborate in the establishment of a state power and the subsequent generation of video </p>
+testo_en: "<p>One of the key points of the project is the use of two types of inputs at the same time: the input of body sensors and the music, which collaborate in the mood detection and in the subsequent video generation </p>
-<p>Dreamo is based on the Arduino and Raspberry PI platforms, which will be exploited respectively for audio and biomedical sensors management.
-The Raspberry will focus on the generation of the video and projection. </p>
+<p>Dreamo is based on the Raspberry PI and Arduino platforms, which will be exploited respectively for audio and biomedical sensors management.
+The Raspberry will also manage the video generation and projection. </p>
 <p> We also chose the open-source programming language Processing, based on Java, which is suited to handle multimedia and graphical aspects. </p>
 <p> If you are interested you can learn more by browsing <a href=\"https://drive.google.com/open?id=1OZDLGxfbXZeDAKrvFt3UCfgj15zuz4HuL2U-3lGGjKE\"> this document. </p>"
 ---